MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: INTRODUCTION

-Although multi-robot systems have been demonstrated in diverse environments, full operational autonomy has yet to be achieved.
+Although multi-robot systems have been demonstrated in diverse environments, mission-level autonomy, where robots autonomously generate, allocate, and execute mission objectives without operator input, has yet to be fully achieved.
 In this work, we take an important step toward this goal with the following contributions: \begin{enumerate} \item We introduce and implement~\mosaic, a scalable autonomy framework that enables parallelized scientific exploration of an area by a team of robots under the supervision of a single operator at runtime.
 This parallelized exploration is enabled through a flexible objective-distribution system and an intuitive user interface that allows shaping the system's in-mission behavior. \item We propose a unified representation of mission objectives as~\glspl{poi}, which are converted to robot-specific tasks for execution on an assigned system. \item We evaluate the proposed system in a space-analog field experiment (\cref{fig:mission_insights}) to assess its effectiveness under real-world conditions. \item We provide a comprehensive list of lessons learned to outline the challenges and insights of the system and field tests, with particular emphasis on working with the \gls{ros2} framework. \end{enumerate}

 The remainder of the paper is structured as follows. \Cref{sec:RELATED_WORKS} discusses related work.
 The architecture of~\mosaic is introduced in~\cref{sec: SYSTEM ARCHITECTURE}, with a detailed description of all robots and components in~\cref{sec: SYSTEM DESCRIPTION}. \Cref{sec:EXPERIMENTS} describes the mission setup, followed by the evaluation in~\cref{sec:RESULTS}.
 The lessons learned are presented in~\cref{sec: LESSONS LEARNED}. \Cref{sec: CONCLUSION} summarizes the work and presents future directions.